European Traveler

 Luther Memorials in Eisleben and Wittenberg – sights associated with the church reformer.

-Classical Weimar – a small town but a giant in German literature and preferred home of Schiller and Goethe.
+Classical Weimar – a small town but a giant in German literature and the preferred home of Schiller and Goethe.

 Wartburg Castle in Eisenach – the most German of castles.